Shared Flavors , Shared Memories

 A Texas barbecue tray with sliced brisket, sausage, pickles, coleslaw, beans, and white bread.

-What stayed with me was the experience itself: the long line, the anticipation, and the conversations among strangers.
-People talked about how they first heard about the place, about the time Barack Obama visited, about a fire the restaurant once had.
-Everyone seemed to share stories about the same place.
+But what stayed with me wasn't the brisket.
+It was the line itself — the conversations among strangers, people sharing how they'd first heard about the place, about the time Barack Obama visited, about a fire the restaurant once had.
+Everyone had a story about the same place.
+After two hours of that, the food arrived carrying more than flavor.
+I had become part of something, and now I could pass it on.

-That impulse is not unique to Korea.
-Travelers everywhere follow similar instincts: in Philadelphia you eat a cheesesteak, in Hanoi phở, in Fukuoka tonkotsu ramen, in Spain paella.
-But Korea pushes the idea a little further.
-The place does not simply suggest where the food is good.
-The place becomes part of the dish itself.
-For regional dishes, the place itself often becomes part of the name.
-People don’t simply say bibimbap in Jeonju; they say Jeonju bibimbap (전주 비빔밥).
+In Korea, people travel across the city — sometimes across the country — for a single dish.
+The impulse isn't unique to Korea.
+In Philadelphia you eat a cheesesteak.
+In Hanoi, phở.
+But Korea pushes the idea further: the place doesn't just suggest where the food is good.
+The place becomes part of the dish's name.
+People don't say bibimbap in Jeonju — they say Jeonju bibimbap (전주 비빔밥).
 In Naju, it is Naju gomtang (나주 곰탕).

 A busy meokja-golmok (먹자골목) inside a Seoul market with rows of food stalls and diners seated along the counters.